 Can I use a motor cable to connect servo motors?

 The answer is yes.
 To do this, either the servo motor must have no connection for temperature sensors or brakes, or these connections must be designed separately.
 Then, they can be connected via a control cable.

-A normal three-phase motor can be connected via a servo cable and with the unneeded cores cut off.
+A normal three-phase motor can be connected via a servo cable and with the unneeded conductors cut off.